portsoc/hangman-in-branches/README.md

   ```
   git checkout x
   ```
-  *Make sure to replace x with a branch*
+  *Make sure to replace x with a branch number*

   To view all branches, run: